-For us Boomers the 1950’s was our age of innocents, and the biggest part of our weekday was rushing home to watch Howdy on TV.
-That magical world of Doodyville: with all the wonderful stories, the funny old movies, Buffalo Bob, Clarabell, all the other characters we loved, but most of all, there was Howdy.
+For us Boomers, in the 1950s the biggest part of our weekday was rushing home from school to watch Howdy Doody on TV.
+That magical world of Doodyville, with all the wonderful stories, the funny old movies, Buffalo Bob, Clarabell, and all the other characters we loved.
+But most of all, there was Howdy.
 For us, Doodyville was the perfect place to live, and there wasn’t a problem in the world that Howdy Doody couldn’t fix.

-So join with me, as I lift the curtain, a little, on the Crisis in Doodyville.
+So join with me, as I lift the curtain on those Crises’ in Doodyville.

 The 1952 Christmas Eve Massacre

 On the afternoon of Wednesday, December 24, 1952, Christmas Eve, the cast and crew members of the Howdy Doody Show arrived at their NBC studio to begin rehearsing for that day’s show.
 According to some accounts they were there fifteen minutes early because they were told there was to be an all-cast meeting before the rehearsal.

 What occurred on that afternoon varies on whose telling the story.
 Even something as simple as who called that meeting has been debated.
 Some accounts have Roger Muir as the one who called the meeting, while others say it was Bob Smith.
 And one account doesn’t mention a meeting at all.
 But the biggest debate of that Christmas Eve is, were the four cast members fired or did they quit?

 In Stephen Davis’s book, Say Kids!
 What Time Is It both Bob Keeshan and Bob Nicholson said that the four were fired and that it took place in front of the whole crew.
 If so, who did the firing?
 Keeshan said it was producer Roger Muir who fired him and the others, while Bob Nicholson said it was Bob Smith.
 But Puppeteer Rhoda Mann has another version of what happened that afternoon.